peaBerberian/wasp-hls/README.md

       not, but also to detect if we're playing an unfinished live content to play close to the live edge by default.
-- [x] EXTINF: Only the indicated duration of a segment is considered, not the title for which we have no use for now.
+- [x] EXTINF: Only the indicated duration of a segment is considered, not the title for which there's no use for now.
 Both integer and float durations should be handled.
 - [x] EXT-X-PROGRAM-DATE-TIME: Used to determine the starting position of segments as stored by the player - which may be different than the actual media time once the corresponding segment is pushed.